 In this article:

-You can use TeX or LaTeX to add formulas or equations in an activity, both in the title and the answer choices.
+A presenter can use TeX or LaTeX to add formulas or equations in an activity, both in the title and the response options.

-Enter your question or answer choice and when you want to insert an equation type, "$$ your equation $$", followed by the rest of your question
+When entering the question or response options on the activity, the presenter can insert an equation type, "$$ the equation $$", followed by the rest of the question.

-If you decide to add equations to your activity after you have created it, you can edit your activity by doing the following:
+If the presenter decides to add equations to the activity after it’s been created, they can edit the activity by doing the following:

-- Click the title of your question to open it.
+- Click the title of the activity to open it.

 - Select Edit on the bottom right of the screen.

-- Type in your equation with $$ to indicate when it should use LaTeX as described above.
+- Type in the equation with $$ to indicate when it should use LaTeX as described above.

-Remember to start your question or answer option with “$$:” so we know to convert it properly.
+Remember to start the question or answer option with “$$:” so we know to convert it properly.